Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 <br><br>
 <img src = "problem49/problem49.png" alt ="Output Example of problem 49"/>

-## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem50">Problem 50: Find Client by AccountNumber</a>
+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem50">Problem 50: Delete Client by AccountNumber</a>

 Write a program to delete a client by AccountNumber.
 <br><br>
 <img src = "problem50/problem50.png" alt ="Output Example of problem 50"/>

-## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem51">Problem 51: Find Client by AccountNumber</a>
+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem51">Problem 51: Update Client by AccountNumber</a>

 Write a program to update a client data by AccountNumber.
 <br><br>